harigopal/logchange/README.md

     $ logchange release [VERSION]

-## Change template
+## Change the template

     ---
     timestamp: 2017-05-21T06:45:08Z
     title: The title for your change goes here.
 This string gets added to CHANGELOG.md upon release.
     public: Defaults to 'true'.
-This means that the release command will add this change to CHANGELOG.md.
+This means that the release command will add this change to 'changelog/YEAR-public.yaml'.
 Set to 'false' to prevent that.
-    additional_key_1: You can add any number of additional keys.
-Logchange will ignore these when writing CHANGELOG.md.
-Parsing / using these is up to you.
+    additional_key_1: You can add any number of additional keys - useful if you wish to present changelog entries with additional links / resources.

 ## Development